erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 * git is a free, modern tool, with many nice features, which has been embraced by the developer community
 * git is used by many companies and [open-source projects](https://github.com/popular/watched) for source control
 * proficiency with git will make interactions with [Github](https://github.com/), which I also recommend, much more straightforward

+#### Github

+I recommend all students create a [Github](https://github.com/) account for a few reasons:

+* Github is a great product and it's free
+* Github recognizes the social aspects of software development and provides tools for working collaboratively and discovering like-minded developers
+* Having code online provides recruiting teams with a way to assess a student's skill level, especially if the student is geographically remote

+**Note:** please encourage students to be vigilent about maintaining the code that is viewable online.
+We want a recruiter's first impression to be a good one.